 The Unscary Book is a book from usually giggling (and this time also giggling and not at all frightened) storyteller Jimmy Rees and creator Nick Bland for the children out there who like the not-so-scary things!
 But we know that there are some kids out there who really do like scary stories.
 We've put together some of our spookiest stories for halloween, sure to scare even the bravest of kids.*

+Chanelle Sheehan puts her theatrical chops to perfect use for Scary Night as she takes readers on a journey to find out where Hare, Cat and Pig are going on their mysterious journey through the darkness ...
 This is a wonderfully creepy tale written by Lesley Gibbes, with just the right amount of scare factor for 3-6 year olds.
 And little ones will be captured by Stephen Michael King's illustrations all the way to the not-so-scary end.

 *WARNING: Themes explored in these books may not be suitable for younger children.
 We strongly suggest you refer to the suggested age level before watching these stories to avoid sleepless nights talking about ghosts that may or may not be in your house.